xiix0/scam/README.md

-Q:	Are we not men?
+I think we are in Rats' Alley where the dead men lost their bones.
-A:	We are Vaxen.
+		-- T.S.
+Eliot